prithugoswami/personal-website/content/posts/debugging-dwm.md

 There's `selmon` and `mons` global static variables that live throughout the life-cycle of the program.
 They are one of the main variables of the program.
 `selmon` points to the current selected monitor and `mons` points to the first monitor.
-Ech monitor points to the next monitor in a linked list fashion.
+Each monitor points to the next monitor in a linked list fashion.

 {{< /aside >}}